xavim626/ProfHurst_PHYS240_Sp23/README.md

 # Overview

-This repository is for Professor Hurst's PHYS 240 class Sprint 2023.
+This repository is for Professor Hurst's PHYS 240 class Spring 2023.

 ## Forking the Repo